 Calico cats are almost always female cats.
-This is due to this heterozygous gene present in their X chromosomes.
+This is due to the heterozygous gene present in their X chromosomes.
 However, females do not need these two copies of the X chromosome, because the information contained in these chromosomes is the same.
-Therefore, one X chromosome is inactivated, and becomes a small condensed structure referred to as a Barr body.
-This X chromosome inactivation happens randomly in cells.
-This means that the one cell with the X chromosome containing the O allele could be inactivated, leading to the o allele being displayed and showing black color.
-Likewise, one cell with the X chromosome containing the o allele could be inactivated, leading to the O allele being displayed, demonstrating orange color.
+Therefore, one X chromosome is inactivated randomly, becoming a Barr body (a small condensed structure).
+This means that the one cell with the X chromosome containing the O allele could be inactivated, leading to the o allele being expressed and demonstrating the black fur color.
+Likewise, one cell with the X chromosome containing the o allele could be inactivated, leading to the O allele being expressed, demonstrating orange color.

-Some calicos are tri-colored and display some white color on their fur as well, like my cat Patchy.
+Some calicos are tri-colored (like Patchy) and also display some white color on their fur.
 This white coloration is due to the spotting gene, which delays melanocytes from reaching the skin’s surface.
 At this time, the location of the spotting gene is not exactly known.
 This gene consists of the S allele, which yields white fur, and the s allele, which yields all other colors.
 These alleles display dominant and recessive traits.
 For these alleles, the uppercase S is dominant over the lowercase s allele.
 Whenever a cat is heterozygous, Ss, for this gene, there is white color in the stomach area, and paws.
 This may give some cats, such as Patchy, a gloved appearance around their paws.